-Parents can also learn about nutrition through Head Start parent workshops and newsletters.
-If you are interested in a special class pertaining to nutrition or cooking, or would just like some information on a particular nutrition issue, please contact the Health Specialist at

-755-0081 ext.
-324 in the Cache Valley area, or 1-877-755-0081 ext.
-324 outside the Cache Valley area.
-She would be glad to help you with any of your questions or concerns regarding nutrition.
+Parents can also learn about nutrition through Head Start newsletters.
+If you are interested in a special class pertaining to nutrition or cooking, or would just like some information on a particular nutrition issue, please contact the Health Assistant at (435) 755-0081 ext.
+288 in the Cache Valley area, or 1-877-755-0081 ext.
+288 outside the Cache Valley area.
+We would be glad to help you with any of your questions or concerns regarding nutrition.